 Enacted in 1949, the Retail Gasoline Dispensing Safety Act and Regulations banned drivers from pumping their own gas in New Jersey, and the rules are still in effect.
-Like so many laws, the statute claims the ban is for drivers’ own good:
+Like so many laws, the statute claims the ban is for drivers’ own good.
+As it states:

 O’Scanlon made one semi-concession to the old law, recommending that stations hang signs on gas pumps reminding people to turn off their engines.
 The recommended text seemed to mirror the assemblyman’s exasperation: “Do not, UNDER ANY CIRCUMSTANCES, set yourself on fire!!”